MooersLab/tmux-rocks/README.md

 ## Tab titles
 The default tab title in iterm2 will be tmux.
 If you have ten iterm2 tabs open, this row of `tmux` is not helpful.
-After pasting the following code in your .zshrc file, you can change the title of a iterm2 tab by entering `tt`.
+After pasting the following code in your .zshrc file, you can change the title of an iterm2 tab by entering `tt`.

 ```zsh
 DISABLE_AUTO_TITLE="true"